The US, Iran seem to signal a desire to avoid further conflicts - The Media Times

 Iranian television reported an official in the office of the supreme leader saying the attacks were “the worst” of some revenge scenarios.
 He quoted another source as saying that Iran had listed 100 other possible targets.

-Analysts said Iran wished to avoid any conventional military conflict with superior US forces.

-Milley said he believed Iran’s attacks “were intended to inflict structural damage, destroy vehicles and equipment and aircraft and kill personnel.
-This is my personal assessment.”

-Following the Iranian rocket attack, Iranian state television showed footage of Soleimani buried, with hundreds of people chanting “God is greatest” when the strikes were announced for the loudspeakers.
+Following the Iranian rocket attack, state television showed footage of Soleiman buried, with hundreds of people chanting “God is the Greatest” when the strikes were announced for the loudspeakers.
 “His revenge was taken and now he can rest in peace,” Iranian television said.

 Hours after the Iranian missile attack, a Ukrainian plane crashed shortly after takeoff from Tehran on Wednesday, killing all 176 people on board.
 A Canadian security source said Western agencies’ initial assessment was that the plane did not crash.

-(Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai; Phil Stewart, Steve Holland, Jeff Mason, Matt Spetalnick, Eric Beech and Makini Brice in Washington; writing by Alistair Bell and Arshad Mohammed; Editing by Howard Goller and Peter Cooney)
+(Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland, Jeff Mason, Matt Spetalnick, Eric Beech and Makini Brice in Washington, Michelle Nichols in the UN; Writing by Alistair Bell, Arshad Mohammed and Lincoln Feast; Editing by Howard Goller and Peter Cooney)